-You will also be asked to track your voyages across the globe using Google Earth Pro (free download).
+You will also be asked to track your voyages across the globe using Google Earth Pro (free download, not Google Earth but the PRO version).
 This assignment is worth 5% of your final grade.
-There are three separate deadlines for the Google Earth project.
+There are two separate deadlines for the Google Earth project.
 Please see Canvas (e-Learning) for further instruction.
-The final Google Earth project should include four screen shots, capturing the entire globe and all the pins you have placed throughout the semester.
+The project will entail screenshots of marked archaeological sites across the globe.
 There is a Google Earth project discussion board for any questions pertaining to this project.

-MAKE-UP POLICY:
+MAKE-UP & LATE WORK POLICY: